I could term my meeting with Paul Wallis an evangelical experience, but Paul talks about his faith as an experience of empowerment…

 Revd Mark & Katie Beresford

 In twenty plus years in Christian ministry… connecting with people in all denominations of Christianity, Paul learnt that accepting God is the most critical and challenging step of all.
-“I became a Christian when I was 17, but whether or not God existed was always an important question to me.”
+“I didn’t become a Christian until I was 17, but whether or not God existed had always been an important question to me.”

-In his teenage years Paul considered himself to be an atheist – [and] a very strongly opinionated one.
+In his teenage years Paul [was] an atheist – [and] a very strongly opinionated one.
 “I saw myself as a preacher for the atheist cause,” he said.
-Eventually though Paul began [a] quest in creating a list of character flaws to work on in order succeed as a better person.
+Eventually though Paul began a quest, creating a list of character flaws to work on in order succeed as a better person.
 But [he soon realised] his resolution list had failed.

 Paul as a young convert, beach-preaching at 19